 18.170.140 - Materials and colors A. REQUIREMENT: Complies Conflicts N/A Use building materials with texture and pattern and a high level of visual and constructed quality and detailing.
-Reserve brightly saturated colors for trim features.
-B. GUIDELINES: such as painted or natural finish horizontal lap siding, brick, stone, stucco, ceramic or terra cotta til e.
-Coordinate change in materials and color with building modulation.
-Use changes in colors or building Use changes in colors or building materials to differentiate the ground floor from upper floors of the building.
-When remodeling or adding to an existing building, use materials and colors that preserve or enhance the character of the original bui lding. building colors and/or materials on different buildings.
+Reserve brightly saturated colors for trim features. saturated colors for triffi features.
+B. GUIDELINES: Use natural appearing materials such as painted or natural finish horizontal lap siding, brick, stone, stucco, ceramic or terra cotta til e.
+Coordinate change in materials Coordinate change in materials and color with building modulation.
+Use changes in colors or building materials to differentiate the ground floor from upper floors of the building.
+When remodeling or adding to When remodeling or adding to an existing building, use materials and colors that preserve or enhance the character of the original bui lding.
+In multi-building projects, vary building colors and/or materials on different buildings.